 Are your students using your makerspace and now you want to show off their hard work?
 Host a Maker Walk.
 Picture a science fair, but so much cooler because it’s filled with the creations your students made in your makerspace!

-This can be done with school’s makerspace or you can just use the creations your students have created from your classroom’s makerspace (like us),
+This can be done with the school’s makerspace or you can just use the creations your students have created from your classroom’s makerspace (like us),

 First of all, if you don’t have a makerspace and you’re looking for reasons why you should, you need to read our post: Why Makerspaces?
 It will give you some information about the skills students can develop by using the makerspace and being creative.